Accessible tourism: Pórtugos, in the heart of Las Alpujarras

 As we intuited, the experience that exists in Pórtugos and other towns of Las Alpujarras is multisensory.

-The impressive views from their balconies, the different sounds that provide the infinity of natural water sources, the smells of the flowers, the touch of its rustic architecture, and of course and the flavors of its delicacies and gastronomy are just a small example of what the experience represents.
+The impressive views from their balconies, the different sounds that provide the infinity of natural water sources, the smells of the flowers, the touch of its rustic architecture, without forgetting the flavors of its delicacies and gastronomy.
+These ones are just a small example of what the experience represents.